-As with a handwritten signature, a signer must show clear intent to sign an agreement electronically.
+Similar to ink signatures, a signer must show clear intent to sign an agreement electronically.
 For example, signers can show intention by using a mouse to draw their signature, typing their name, or clicking an "Accept" button that is clearly labeled.